 - If no changes are required, the publisher proceeds to the next step—sending out to editors, for example.

-The Benefits of Automated Workflows
+Benefits of Automated Workflows for Publishers

 - Allows publishers to produce content more efficiently – faster and with greater accuracy.